Who, What, Where, When, Why, and How of Read.Learn.Write

 I will not tell you what to read or walk you through Western Literature’s canonical works.
 I don’t prescribe reading.
-You should, instead, work through this blog as a supplement while also reading for pleasure at your convenience.
+You should, instead, work through this site as a supplement while also reading for pleasure at your convenience.

-You will take no tests.
+Relax.
+There will be no tests.

 A college degree used to mean reading competence.
 A college degree used to mean you could read any material for general readers and undertake independent research on almost any subject.
 What does a college degree mean today?
 I went to college.
 My professors exposed me to books I still consider favorites today.
 Even with those, though, we could only dig so deep.